yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-zone.md

 ![Multi-zone universe ready](/images/ee/multi-zone-universe-ready.png)

-Browse to the nodes tab to find the nodes.
+Browse to the **Nodes** tab to find the nodes.
 This lists the ip addresses of the nodes once they are created and configured.
 Click on the `Connect` button as shown below.

 ![Multi-zone universe nodes](/images/ee/multi-zone-universe-nodes.png)